 It is no coincidence that 8 December was chosen as the date nine months before the day of Mary's birth, 8 September.

 Although it is a religious holiday, it is a national holiday in Italy.
-It is the perfect opportunity to visit Italy's main art cities to discover new exhibitions or wander around the traditional Christmas markets.
+It is the perfect opportunity to visit Italy's main art cities to discover new exhibitions or wander around the traditional Christmas markets

 It is the ideal opportunity to indulge in a trip to typical Italian villages and breathe in the warm, family atmosphere of the Christmas season in front of a blazing fireplace in an Alpine hut.

-Gastronomy on the 8th December
+Gastronomy on the 8th of December

 Taralli dell'Immacolata